 #9.
 Adopting the new consultant archetype is a prerequisite

 #10.
-Scaling requires authority building
+Scaling requires building and growing a reputational footprint

 As a consultant, trying to access new prospects, you’d better be able to clearly explain in no more than 30” what specific problem you are able to solve for your client, and how.